yetulaxman/linux-2/_tutorials/02a-hello-world.md

 ## Exercises

-1. Run a container from a image named "alpine" from DockerHub and execute a command inside that container so that output from the container is "hello-world".
+1. Run a container from a image named "Welcome to CSC !" from DockerHub and execute a command inside that container so that output from the container is "hello-world".

 2. How would you run the same *hello-world example* from docker registry with fully qualified reference path for image?
 Name few third-party docker registries besides DockerHub.